 Saving on fuel

 For those travelling a lot, fuel is probably going to be your biggest expense.
 Even if the cost is usually lower than in Europe for example, fuel price varies a lot in Australia.
-Big cities such as Sydney are where you will find the most interesting prices.
+Big cities such as Sydney are where you will find the best value.
 As soon as you start going into the outback, prices increase a lot.
 They can even double in some isolated areas.

-Get a Woolworth or a Coles shopping card because their affiliated stations offer 4cents/L discount when you shop at their supermarket.
-Discount is usually valid for a month, you will save $2 to $4 per refuel!
+Get a Woolworth or a Coles shopping card, because their affiliated stations offer 4cents/L discount when you shop at their supermarket.
+These discounts are usually valid for a month, and you will save $2 to $4 per refuel!

 Saving on food

 Food is a huge part of your budget.
-To avoid spending too much, shop in big supermarkets such as Coles, Aldi or Woolworth and do not shop in little neighbourhoods shops.
-They are much more expensive.
+To avoid spending too much, shop in big supermarkets such as Aldi (the cheapest), Coles or Woolworths.
+Avoid corner shops when you can as they are much more expensive.

 Try to shop in big cities; prices are much higher in smaller towns.
 Look for discounts, offers, etc. and keep your receipts to take advantage of other discounts (alcohol, fuel, etc.).

 In cities, you will also find markets where fruits and veggies will be cheaper than in supermarkets.
 If you go right before closing time, you might even benefit from huge discounts.

 Finally, to make some cheap meals go for: